TheRandomMelon/website/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 title: Home
-description: Michael Webb (TheRandomMelon)'s official site for all of the *random* things he does.
+description: The official site of Michael Webb, who runs Byte of Melon, a tech and video game analysis show with a slight focus on comedy; among other various projects.
 layout: default
 ---